 I adore pixel graphics.
 I’ve made that known in prior reviews here.
 Towards the Pantheon features pixel graphics, so my praise of the game may sound somewhat biased.
 Nevertheless, I’m not overly fond of the way the characters’ designs are in this game.
 They look a little too bug-eyed, a little too simplified for the overall more gaudy look of the game.
 Not to say the game looks self-important, but the level of quality in the pixel art is much more notable in the environments and architecture.
 The art of the campfire dialogues involving the main characters is also really nice, though it’d be nicer if they moved, or emoted, or did anything.

-Another notable thing from the Steam description of the game is that the development of the game wanted to incorporate horror elements into a JRPG game.
-There is one sequence in the game where the party explores an eerie house of horrors (my personal favorite part of the game, minus jump scares), and the level of detail in general aesthetic is so much more involved than many other parts of the game that it's a shame the developer didn't just make a horror game.
+Another notable thing from the Steam description of Towards the Pantheon is that the development of the game wanted to incorporate horror elements into a JRPG game.
+There is one sequence in the game where the party explores an eerie house of horrors (my personal favorite part of the game, minus jump scares), and the level of detail in general aesthetic is so much more involved than many other parts of the game that it’s a shame the developer didn’t just make a horror game.
 So many visual tricks and spooky foreshadowing was exemplified by the uncanniness of the pixel animation depicting realistically horrible situations.
 Generally, I enjoyed the look of the game, though in this specific case it went way over the top and I was thrilled with the effort shown.

 On the basis of sound, it’s more of a mixed bag of semi-catchy tunes and atmospheric hums.
 I will note that playing the game while wearing headphones makes the sound quality diminish somewhat, which only makes the generally unpolished portions of the game all the more scathing.
 Some tracks were genuinely great, with the little snippet of music accompanying fast-travel devices (in the form of riding on giant hamsters) being an easy favorite.
 There’s a general tone of the game’s soundtrack that makes the journey more memorable, but not so much that one wishes to track down the original soundtrack through other means.
 Essentially, it’s good, though not great.